Connect with others who understand.

 Pediatric Nurse and Nurse Practitioner

-From bedside nurses to care coordinators, pediatric nurses have a specialized background in treating children and are a great resource for educating parents of children diagnosed with epilepsy.
+From bedside nurses to care coordinators, pediatric nurses have a specialized background in treating children and are a great resource for educating parents of children who’ve received a diagnosis of epilepsy.
 Nurse practitioners have more training in a variety of medical conditions and are a valuable addition to the medical care team.

 Neuropsychologist

-A neuropsychologist is a type of psychologist that specializes in brain disorders.
-They will be able to assess how epilepsy has affected your child’s ability to learn and if there might be a potential learning loss at school.
+A neuropsychologist is a psychologist who specializes in brain disorders.
+They’ll be able to assess how epilepsy has affected your child’s ability to learn and if there might be a potential learning loss at school.

 Clinical Psychologist

-Because it is common for epilepsy to alter a child’s mood, create learning barriers, and cause other mental health complications, a clinical psychologist can help you and your child navigate the negative feelings and emotions that often arise after an epilepsy diagnosis.
+Because it’s common for epilepsy to alter a child’s mood, create learning barriers, and cause other mental health complications, a clinical psychologist can help you and your child navigate the negative feelings and emotions that often arise after an epilepsy diagnosis.

 Consistent Medication Schedule

-A promising aspect of an epilepsy diagnosis is that it can usually be controlled by antiepileptic medication.
+A promising aspect of an epilepsy diagnosis is that the condition can usually be controlled by antiepileptic medication.
 Additionally, most children will eventually outgrow their childhood epilepsy.
 While these outcomes are positive, the upstream puzzle of figuring out what medications work and at what dose can be tricky.
-Keeping a medication diary, such as this printable one, helps document what medications have been tried and which ones have been successful.
+Keeping a medication diary, such as this printable one, helps document which medications have been tried and which have been successful.
 This diary can often be crucial in helping your child’s neurologist find the right medication.

-Once a medication has been prescribed, it is critical to set a consistent medication schedule for best results and reduce the risk of seizures in the future.
+Once a medication has been prescribed, it’s critical to set a consistent medication schedule for best results and reduce the risk of seizures in the future.
 Timing is also important to minimize medication side effects.
-Research shows that 73 percent of people are typically compliant with taking their medication each day as directed.
-However, 50 percent of people admit to sometimes forgetting to take a dose.
-Forgetting to take a dose of an antiseizure medication can significantly increase a child’s chances of having a seizure.
+Research shows that 73 percent of people typically take their medication each day as directed.
+However, 50 percent of people admit that they sometimes forget to take a dose.
+Missing a dose of an antiseizure medication can significantly increase a child’s chances of having a seizure.

 The goal of epilepsy medication is to stop all seizure activity.
-It is encouraging to note that some children outgrow certain types of seizures.
+It’s encouraging to note that some children outgrow certain types of seizures.

 Safety

 To avoid further injury, safety precautions should be a top priority for children who have a seizure disorder.
-All caretakers, friends, family, and babysitters of a child who has epilepsy should be trained in seizure first aid.
-They should also be aware of triggers and other prevention measures to ensure the safety of the child in the event they have a seizure when the parents are not nearby.
-Parents should work with the child’s neurologist to create a seizure action plan for adults to follow in your absence.
+All caregivers, friends, family, and babysitters of a child who has epilepsy should be trained in seizure first aid.
+They should also be aware of triggers and other prevention measures to ensure the safety of the child if they have a seizure when the parents aren’t nearby.
+Parents should work with the child’s neurologist to create a seizure action plan that other adults can follow.

 Seizure First Aid

-If a child diagnosed with epilepsy is in your care or presence and is having a seizure, it is important to follow these steps:
+If a child diagnosed with epilepsy is in your care or presence and is having a seizure, it’s important to follow these steps:

 • Keep calm.